The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Contribution Functions and Formation Temperatures

 Because sources of additional broadening (e.g., microturbulence, macroturbulence, and rotation) affect the intensity and flux, they must also affect the intensity and flux contribution functions.
 Their impact on the intensity contribution is simple to consider.
 As previously discussed in \S\ref{subsubsec:isotropic}, the effects of microturbulence are ``built into'' the intensity contribution function, since isotropic microturbulence broadens the line opacities/absorption coefficients directly.
-Rotation can also be modeled at the absorption-coefficient level by Doppler shifting their values by the velocity at the position of interest on the disk.
+Rotation is accounted for in intensity profiles by Doppler shifting line centers given the local, line-of-sight projected rotational velocity.
 Macroturbulence, as treated in both \S\ref{subsubsec:isotropic} and \S\ref{subsubsec:rt_broad}, broadens local intensities directly.
 It is mathematically identical to perform this convolution within the intensity integral:

 The final integrand above gives the macroturbulently broadened intensity contribution function.
 In situations where one is only interested in the emergent intensity, this is computationally inefficient, since it requires performing a convolution for each layer in the stellar atmosphere model, rather than one convolution after evaluating the emergent intensity integral.
 In cases where the full contribution function is of interest (e.g., in calculating formation temperatures), the above formulation is appropriate, although slower to evaluate.